ansible-community/antsibull-nox/docs/reference.md

 which uses explicit config files for the formatters and linters, and does not format modules and module utils since it relies on the `u` string prefix:

+It also uses a different `pylint` config for modules and module utils, to be able to have stricter rules for the remaining code, which is Python 3 only.

 ```python
 antsibull_nox.add_lint_sessions(
     extra_code_files=["update-docs-fragments.py"],